emnh/recursio/README.md

  - All items have integer positions in the grid at each time tick.
 All which happens in between is linear interpolation based on graphics frames.
  - Might it be possible to let recursion cells operate at another tick frequency, in order to finish subtasks which can be required at a quicker rate above?
  - Figure out how to represent characters and numbers.
+ - Robot arm is an essential device.
+It adds the following properties:
+   - targetx
+   - targety
+   - rotationx. what about integer ticks?
+   - rotationy